DewaldV/scaffold-gradle-groovy-dropwizard/README.md

 Just a simple scaffolding for a gradle-groovy-dropwizard stack

 ##Running
-* To run: gradle run
 * To test: gradle test
+* To run local: gradle run
-* To compile fat jar: gradle fatJar
+* To deploy to vagrant and start: gradle vagrantRun

 Output will be in ./build/libs/